axper/lmap/tex/2016/diploma/eng/diploma.md

 In this document, we present an alternative way of evaluating server vulnerabilities which scans the system for vulnerabilities from the inside

-This program is partially inspired by Microsoft Baseline Security Analyzer
+This program is partially inspired by Microsoft Baseline Security Analyzer.
+[24]

 This program leaves a lot of thinking to the user,